-Professor Prabhas V. Moghe was appointed in July 2019 as the Provost and Executive Vice Chancellor for Research and Academic Affairs at Rutgers University–New Brunswick.
-In this role, he serves as the chief academic and research officer of Rutgers–New Brunswick and is responsible for guiding the academic and research enterprises of Rutgers.
-This includes promoting experiential learning, academic support, and research initiatives for students, and attracting, retaining, and supporting top faculty at all career stages and fostering a collaborative culture of ideation and inquiry where research can flourish.
+Distinguished Professor Francine Conway is the Provost and Executive Vice Chancellor for Academic Affairs at Rutgers University–New Brunswick.
+In this role, she serves as the chief academic officer of Rutgers–New Brunswick and is responsible for guiding the academic enterprise of Rutgers.
+This includes promoting experiential learning, academic support, and research initiatives for students, and attracting, retaining, and supporting top faculty at all career stages and fostering a diverse and collaborative culture of ideation and inquiry where research can flourish.

-To achieve this, the Provost and Executive Vice Chancellor for Research and Academic Affairs works closely with the Office of the Senior Vice President for Academic Affairs, faculty members, deans, and department chairs of the academic enterprise, and faculty development across the university.
+To achieve this, the Provost and Executive Vice Chancellor for Academic Affairs works closely with the Office of the Executive Vice President for Academic Affairs, faculty members, deans, and department chairs of the academic enterprise, and faculty development across the university.
 The Provost reports to the Chancellor of Rutgers University–New Brunswick Christopher Molloy.

 In addition to classroom, field, and online learning, the delivery of education to Rutgers undergraduates includes study abroad options in more than 50 countries, student chapters of professional organizations, honors programs, academic support and advising, internships, co-ops, and fellowships.